 It’s that time of year again.
 No, not spring cleaning. (although I’m working on that too!)
 It’s the time of year where we’re winding down and I’m evaluating.
 What did we learn this year?
 What has worked well?
 What didn’t work?
 What do we need to do better next year?

 One of the things on my mind a lot lately is classical education.
 I was introduced to classical education when my oldest was in preschool.
-My husband and I were both very inspired by the research we did on classical education, and planned to implement the classical model in our homeschool.
+My husband and I were both very inspired by the research we did on the 2 types of classical education, and planned to implement the classical model in our homeschool.

 These three stages proceed in a logical fashion with each stage building on the other.
 Students will be able to reason more effectively if they have learned lots of facts and correct useage of grammar in their elementary years (grammar stage).
 In turn, students will be able to more effectively communicate in the rhetoric phase if they are able to quickly retrieve the correct facts, and then assemble those facts together in a logical manner.

 The neo-classicists place great value in the study of history, literature, and language.

 The Well Trained Mind suggests that history should be taught chronologically in a repeating 4 year rotation.